Building Act & regulations

 Detailed information on what type of work fits within the categories can be found in the “Director’s Determination – Categories of Building and Demolition Work”.

 Category 1: This is low risk work which can be built by the owner and does not require formal Council approval or permits.
 It must still comply with any relevant requirements of the National Construction Code.
 This work sometimes requires the owner to submit a ‘Form 80 Notice of Low Risk Work to Council’.
-There are no fees associated with lodging this form.
 We recommend owners provide the Form 80 to ensure accurate records are maintained for their property and to avoid potential complications when a property is sold.

 Category 2: This is also low risk work but can generally only be built by a licensed builder.
 The work does not require formal Council approval or permits but sometimes requires the owner to submit a ‘Form 80 Notice of Low Risk Work to Council’.
-There are no fees associated with lodging this form.
 We recommend owners provide the Form 80 to ensure accurate records are maintained for their property and to avoid potential complications when a property is sold.

 Category 3: This work requires the engagement of licenced building practitioners such as designers, engineers and building surveyors and requires formal notification to us from the building surveyor, which incurs fees and state levies which depend upon the value of the work.